YOUR VOTE. YOUR VOICE. YOUR COUNTY.

 Judge of the Orphans’ Court

-The Orphans’ Court is a probate court that oversees the administration of estates when someone passes away — ensuring that wills are carried out properly and that heirs and beneficiaries are protected under Maryland law.
+The Orphans' Court is a probate court that oversees the administration of estates when someone passes away — ensuring that wills are carried out properly and that heirs and beneficiaries are protected under Maryland law.
+Three judges serve on the court and they are elected, not appointed.

 Democratic Primary Candidates: